NetApp/santricity/roles/nar_santricity_common/README.md

 Role Variables
 --------------
     eseries_subnet:                   # Network subnet to search for the storage system specified in CIDR form.
 Example: 192.168.1.0/24
     eseries_template_api_url:         # Template for the web services api url.
 Default: https://0.0.0.0:8443/devmgr/v2/
+    eseries_prefer_embedded: false    # Overrides the default behavior of using Web Services Proxy when eseries_proxy_api_url is defined.
+This will only effect storage systems that have Embedded Web Services.
     eseries_validate_certs: true      # Indicates Whether SSL certificates should be verified.
 Used for both embedded and proxy.
 Choices: true, false

     # Storage system specific variables
     eseries_proxy_ssid:               # Arbitrary string for the proxy to represent the storage system. eseries_system_serial will be used when not defined.